postmanlabs/labs-docs/md/blog_mentions.md

 Victor Kotov at Azoft
 * [Tools for Developing on Chrome OS: Joe Marini, Developer Advocate for Google][14]

-If you do any work that requires transferring data to and from RESTful Web services (and who doesn't these days?), then you'll find that Postman is a great utility for testing REST based APIs....
+If you do any work that requires transferring data to and from RESTful Web services (and who doesn't these days?), then you'll find that Postman is a great utility for testing REST based APIshttps://www.getpostman.comhttps://www.getpostman.com
 * [HTTP/RESTful API troubleshooting tools: The official blog of Bazaarvoice R&D][15]

 My personal favorite is the PostMan extension for Chrome.
-In my opinion it hits the sweet spot between functionality and usability by providing most of the HTTP functionality needed for testing APIs via an intuitive GUI...
+In my opinion it hits the sweet spot between functionality and usability by providing most of the HTTP functionality needed for testing APIs via an intuitive GUIhttps://www.getpostman.com.
 * [My Favorite SharePoint Development Utility: Postman (Chrome Extension)][15]

 Andrew Connell, MVP SharePoint Server